vruddhi13/JavaWeb-ict2025/README.md

 Driver ClassName: com.mysql.cj.jdbc.Driver

-Click Save
+Click Save.

+Test the connection:

 Click Ping → You should see Ping Succeeded.

-Your connection pool is now created and working.
+3. Fixing Datasource ClassName Errors

-3. If you encounter Datasource ClassName errors
+If you encounter errors related to Datasource ClassName:

-Download the MySQL Connector JAR file:
+Download the MySQL Connector J JAR file:

 MySQL Connector J 8.4.0

-Place the JAR in: C:\payara_server\glassfish\domains\domain1\lib\
+C:\payara_server\glassfish\domains\domain1\lib\

-Restart Payara Server and try again.
+Restart Payara Server.

+✅ Result

+Your JDBC Connection Pool is ready.

+You can now use it in your Java web applications to connect to the MySQL database.